Tori Cooke

 Training - Building Capacity

 Tori meets with you to assess and discuss staff training needs.
-As a TAE trainer and Lecturer Tori is highly experienced in content development and delivers a bespoke training experience that supports practical workforce capacity building for your teams.
+As a TAE trainer and Lecturer, Tori is highly experienced in content development and delivers a bespoke training experience that supports practical workforce capacity building for your teams.

-approach begins with identifying current knowledge and skill gaps as well as current strengths.
+With a central focus on scaffolding learning, the Pandora training approach begins with identifying current knowledge and skill gaps as well as current strengths.

 This enables building on previous training investment as an important part of developing overall staff capacity over time.